 The study is looking at short-, medium-, and long-term investments that could help steadily upgrade the overall transportation system and keep pace with anticipated population growth for the next quarter century.
 As an important step toward funding and implementation, the projects developed and prioritized through the Core Capacity Transit Study will be incorporated into the full list of priorities for the nine-county region in Plan Bay Area 2040, the region’s long-term transportation and land-use plan.

-- NEW February 2017 Workshop Materials: Presentation, Evaluation Criteria, San Francisco Metro Short and Medium Term Packages, Transbay Short and Medium Term Packages, and Long Term Options
+- February 2017 Workshop Materials: Presentation, Evaluation Criteria, San Francisco Metro Short and Medium Term Packages, Transbay Short and Medium Term Packages, and Long Term Options

 - Plan Bay Area Public Workshops: Problem and Solutions Poster Board